A rare find in the South of 5th neighborhood!

 South Pointe Park

 Rent a bicycle from any of the stands nearby.
-The closest is located at 3rd Street and Washington Avenue.
-Ride through South Pointe Park or follow the Beachwalk to the north as far at 100th Street.
+The closest, at 3rd Street and Washington Avenue, is nearly in front of the condo.
+Ride through South Pointe Park or follow the Beachwalk north as far at 100th Street.
 Bicycles are rented by the half hour or all day or week depending on your desire.
 Bikes can be returned to any stand which allows for one way trips too!

 Sobe Surf or Miami Surf Academy